craigdanj/Prequel-Server/README.md

 # Prequel-Server
 Fake GraphQL APIs that serve up dummy data for you to test your UIs with.

 Built with Node JS and Apollo Server.
-Built with Node JS and Apollo Server.
 (Only querying supported as of now.
 Will have mutations in the future hopefully.)

 Requirements: